 4. Create a positive study environment that makes you feel comfortable and motivated.

-This can be not easy when you’re feeling down, but it’s crucial to find a space where you feel comfortable working.
+This cannot be easy when you’re feeling down, but finding a space where you feel comfortable working is crucial.

 Some people prefer complete silence when studying, while others need background noise.
 If you fall into the latter category, try listening to calm music or learning in a coffee shop.

-If you can’t concentrate in a public setting, try working from home.
-Make sure your room is clean and organized so you don’t feel overwhelmed when you walk in.
+Try working from home if you can’t concentrate in a public setting.
+Make sure your room is clean and organized, so you don’t feel overwhelmed when you walk in.

-The most important thing is to make sure that your study space is a place where you feel comfortable and relaxed.
-If it’s not, it will be much harder to focus on studying when depressed!
+The most important thing is to ensure that your study space is where you feel comfortable and relaxed.
+If not, it will be much harder to focus on studying when depressed!